sablier-labs/sol-utils/README.md

 This repository contains a collection of utility smart contracts used across various Solidity projects.
 The motivation behind this repository is to reduce code duplication.

-The following projects uses these contracts:
+The following projects use these contracts:

 - [Sablier Airdrops](https://github.com/sablier-labs/airdrops/)
 - [Sablier Flow](https://github.com/sablier-labs/flow/)